-- Hurting of others with equipment (balls, racquets, ball tubes, ball baskets, etc.)
+- Hurting of others with equipment (balls, rackets, ball tubes, ball baskets, etc.)

 - Smashing of balls at or around other students or coaching staff.

-- Unsafe wielding of the racquet, contrary to the instructions of coaching staff.
+- Unsafe wielding of the racket, contrary to the instructions of coaching staff.

 - Bullying includes a wide range of conduct that causes another person to feel embarrassed, offended, hurt, humiliated, insulted, ridiculed, angry or afraid.

-- Bullying can have a serious long-term effect on the health and wellbeing of those being victimised.
+- Bullying can have a serious long-term effect on the health and well-being of those being victimized.
 We take all incidences seriously.

 How we respond to bullying

-A student displaying repeated aggressive or anti-social behaviours that harm or may harm either coaches or students, according to our definition above, will not be tolerated.
+A student displaying repeated aggressive or anti-social behavior that harm or may harm either coaches or students, according to our definition above, will not be tolerated.

-Our course of action in cases where we have deemed a student’s behaviour to be bullying is always the dismissal of the offender from our lessons.
+Our course of action in cases where we have deemed a student’s behavior to be bullying is always the dismissal of the offender from our lessons.